Our Privacy Commitments

 Questions About the Information We Collect, How We Collect It, And How We Use It

-We may collect different types of information based on your use of our products and services and on our business relationship with you.
+We may collect different types of information based on your use of our products and services or if any lawful intercept request is made.

 - Contact Information that allows us to communicate with you.
 We get this information when you order or register for our services.
 This would include information like your name, address, telephone number and e-mail address.